MichaelCurrin/dev-cheatsheets/cheatsheets/python/looping.md

 Please _avoid_ using `range` to get the index of items in an a list and then get each item.
 I see people doing that because they are used to a C-style array.

 i.e. Do _not_ do this in Python.
-It is messier and slower.
+It is messier and slower:

 ```python
 my_items = ["abc", "def"]